 Rehearsal venue and accommodation

 Rehearsals for NJO projects will normally take place in Apeldoorn, with overnight accommodation in Stayokay Apeldoorn.
 Accommodations and rehearsal locations can differ per project.
-Please check Programme and planning for details.
+Please check Programme & planning for details.